trentw/script-to-speech/docs/TEXT_PROCESSORS.md

 ```

 ### Multiple Instances of Preprocessor / Processor in Chained Configs
 Processors support two modes when multiple instances of the same configuration are present.
-Check processor documentation for which mode a specific config operates under:
+Check text processor documentation for which mode a specific config operates under:

 1. **Chain Mode**: Multiple instances run in sequence -- output from one is input to the next.
-This is the default mode that most preprocessors / processors operate under
+This is the default mode that most text preprocessors / processors operate under
    ```yaml
    # First substitution instance, transforms "INT." -> "Interior"
    processors: